14 Clichés You Must Delete From Your Resume Right Now

 Professional Aussie resume writers know that clichés compromise your candidacy because, despite sounding fancy, they take up valuable real estate on your resume – without articulating why you should be hired over another, similarly qualified candidate.

 Before you send out your resume to any recruiters, use this resume writing guide to improve its content and design.
-In the context of this conversation, be sure to perform a quick audit and remove any mentions of the following:

 • “Hardworking”